dreamineering/business-administration/docs/practice-journey/growth/README.md

 # Growth

+1. Make sure you are banking more money than you spend
+2. Become very efficient with your time
+3. Specialise in something that people need
+4. Educate your target audience how you help them
+5. Drive continuous improvement

 In fractured allied health markets, GPM has enabled progressive clinics with the fundatmental tools to fine tune their operational intelligence and branding to grow organically or by acquistion.

 > Have you reached critical mass to scale your business?